bictorv/chaosnet-bridge/README.md

 You can configure the bridge to connect subnets and/or individual hosts.

 Use cases could be
+- connecting ITSes running on klh10.
+Rather than configuring your klh10 to handle all other chudp hosts and iptables to forward chudp pkts over the tun interface, keep routing in the bridge program.
+Adding new chudp hosts now doesn't require klh10 configuration.
 - connecting remote Chaosnet-over-Ethernets, e.g. to communicate with others using LambdaDelta (use a Chaos-over-UDP or -over-TLS or -over-IP link between them).